haha-lisa/Style-A-Video/README.md

-# Style-A-Video
-# Agile Diffusion for Arbitrary Text-based Video Style Transfer
+# Style-A-Video: Agile Diffusion for Arbitrary Text-based Video Style Transfer

 This is the official PyTorch implementation of the paper [''Style-A-Video: Agile Diffusion for Arbitrary Text-based Video Style Transfer'']

 ## Teaser